tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

   </p>
 </blockquote>

-<iframe class="wp-embedded-content" sandbox="allow-scripts" security="restricted" style="position: absolute; clip: rect(1px, 1px, 1px, 1px);" src="/index.php/datamgmt/datadesign/securing-you-password-for-sql-server-200/embed/#?secret=AHCITsCkau" data-secret="AHCITsCkau" width="500" height="282" title="“Securing your password for SQL Server 2005 and 2008 and more” — LessthanDot" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>
+<iframe class="wp-embedded-content" sandbox="allow-scripts" security="restricted" style="position: absolute; clip: rect(1px, 1px, 1px, 1px);" src="/index.php/datamgmt/datadesign/securing-you-password-for-sql-server-200/embed/#?secret=AHCITsCkau" data-secret="AHCITsCkau" width="500" height="282" title=""Securing your password for SQL Server 2005 and 2008 and more" — LessthanDot" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 So now that I got it out that only the DBAs should at any time be able to access sa in any way shape or form, what about the password?